 Graduands will be provided with a schedule of graduation ceremonies and asked to confirm at which ceremony and location they wish to graduate.
 The selected academic partner will then be in touch directly, nearer the graduation date, to confirm the arrangements and details of the day.

 Students successfully completing resits over the summer will not receive their certificate until they have been confirmed as eligible for an award, and exiting the programme by the relevant Exam Board, and completed the online form.
 Following endorsement of award by the Academic Council, certificate will be issued shortly after 30 September 2018.

 Certificates will be mailed directly to students by the student records office, by recorded delivery, and are not presented at graduation ceremonies.

 Graduation ceremonies usually take place between July and October.
-A list of graduation ceremony dates in 2017 will be published here once they have been confirmed.
+A list of graduation ceremony dates in 2018 is published here once they have been confirmed.